Adaptive Compute¶

 Adaptive warehouses expose two primary properties to control performance and throughput:

 MAX_QUERY_PERFORMANCE_LEVEL expresses the upper bound of performance for any individual query.
-It’s set at the warehouse level and serves as the mechanism to tell the system to “speed up” or “slow down” query execution.
+It’s set at the warehouse level and serves as the mechanism to allow the system to apply performance optimizations on a query if it can do so with high confidence.

 The property is expressed in units of t-shirt sizes (XSMALL through X4LARGE).
 Each t-shirt size conveys a similar or better level of performance than its commensurate classic warehouse size.